deniam/AllYouCanFlyPro/README.md

 # All You Can Fly Pro ✈️ 😎

 **All You Can Fly Pro** is a free Chrome extension designed specifically for Wizz Air All You Can Fly (AYCF) subscribers, enhancing your Wizzair AYCF experience by automating flight searches.
-Easily find direct flights and optimal connecting routes with this user-friendly Chrome extension, optimized specifically for Wizz Air AYCF subscribers.
+Easily find direct flights and optimal connecting routes with this user-friendly Chrome extension, optimised specifically for Wizz Air AYCF subscribers.

 <img src="assets/screenshot.png" alt="All You Can Fly Pro" width="1200">

+## 🔥 What's New?

+- **📍 Updated & Comprehensive Route List:** Now includes all new destinations available in the Multipass PDF, even those missing from the official website dropdown​routes.
+- **⚡ Optimized & Faster Search Algorithm:**
+Searches only for flights available on selected dates.
+Excludes unavailable routes from search results, ensuring accurate availability​app.
+- **💳 Direct Booking Integration:**
+Instantly proceed to payment for selected flights directly from the search results.
+No more manual searching on the airline’s website—book your flights with a single click​

 ## ✨ Features